alokkumar777/Flutter-Assignment/README.md

 ### 6. Functions
 - Defining reusable functions to keep code modular.
 - Writing functions with parameters and return values.
-- Using anonymous functions and lambda expressions in Dart.

 ## Getting Started